Eggplant and tomato diversity. Photo: W.Palme, Horticultural College and Research Institute, Austria.

 March 2024

-The EUROPEPLAND Activity, submitted by the Solanaceae Working Group for funding under the First Call of the Phase XI ECPGR Activity Grant Scheme, was selected by the Executive Committee and approved in March 2024.
+The EuroPepLand Activity, submitted by the Solanaceae Working Group for funding under the First Call of the Phase XI ECPGR Activity Grant Scheme, was selected by the Executive Committee and approved in March 2024.

 August 2023